 – Titus Livius, Ab Urbe Condita,XXVI.21

 During the period from August to Hadrian, six ovations were approved, one of which was ordained by a senator not belonging to the imperial family.
 Out of the number of six awarded ovations, only three were held.
 The ovation Germanicus in CE 18 as a reward for the successes achieved in Armenia, where he enthroned Artaxia, did not come to fruition due to the premature death of the young commander.
 In 21 CE, returning from the campaign Tiberius rejected the ovation passed by the Senate, as he considered it inane praemium (“invalid award”).
 The honour in question was met in 11 BCE by Drusius the Elder, the brother of Tiberius, who was celebrated in this way for his victories in Germania.
 Druzus, however, died on his way to Rome, which resulted in his ovation not being held.
 Tiberius received this type of distinction at the turn of the 8th and 9th CE as a reward for suppressing the Illyrian uprising.
-In 1940, a small triumphal entry into Rome was made by Emperor Caligula due to his trip to Britain.
+In the 40s of the first century CE, a small triumphal entry into Rome was made by Emperor Caligula due to his trip to Britain.